Guidelines for Student Funding Applications

 Students on the stern of a research vessel.Background and Procedure

-The Center for Coastal and Ocean Mapping & NOAA/UNH Joint Hydrographic Center (CCOM/JHC) is a research group, and as such does not admit students to the graduate academic programs of the University of New Hampshire.
+CCOM/JHC is a research group and, as such, does not admit students to the graduate academic programs of the University of New Hampshire.
 CCOM/JHC does, however, fund students admitted to appropriate programs through Research Assistantships (RAs).
 These guidelines outline the process that is used to consider student applications for RA funding.

-Students who wish to be considered for a CCOM/JHC-funded RA position should first submit an application for graduate study through the University’s Graduate School website.
-Most CCOM/JHC-funded students apply through one of the academic programs which have "Ocean Mapping" specialties in their M.S. and Ph.D. programs: Ocean Engineering, Natural Resources, and Earth Sciences.
-Applicants should ensure that they clearly indicate "Ocean Mapping Option – CCOM/JHC" on their forms to ensure that their application gets routed to the CCOM/JHC faculty for RA funding consideration by the academic departments.
-These students take courses from their home department and CCOM/JHC (as detailed on the CCOM/JHC website), and typically have a home in the CCOM/JHC building within the Chase Ocean Engineering Lab.
-Note that CCOM/JHC has also supported students in other academic programs, including Physics, Mechanical Engineering, Electrical Engineering, Computer Science, Biological Sciences and Oceanography, although those programs do not have a specifically "Ocean Mapping" option.
-Students in those areas are encouraged to discuss their application for RA funding with CCOM/JHC’s applications coordinator before applying.
+Students who wish to be considered for a Center-funded RA position should first submit an application for graduate study through the University’s Graduate School website.
+Most Center-funded students apply through one of the academic programs which have "Ocean Mapping" specialties in their M.S. and Ph.D. programs: Ocean Engineering, Natural Resources, or Earth Sciences.
+Applicants should ensure that they clearly indicate "Ocean Mapping Option – CCOM/JHC" on their forms to ensure that their application gets routed to the Center's faculty for RA funding consideration by the academic departments.
+These students take courses from their home department and CCOM/JHC (as detailed on the Center's website), and typically have a home in the Center's facilities in the Chase Ocean Engineering Lab.
+Note that CCOM/JHC has also supported students in other academic programs, including Physics, Mechanical Engineering, Electrical Engineering, Computer Science, Biological Sciences, and Oceanography—although those programs do not have specific "Ocean Mapping" options.
+Students in those areas are encouraged to discuss their application for RA funding with the Center’s applications coordinator before applying.

 Questions about applying for funding can be sent to the applications coordinator using applications@ccom.unh.edu.